-How Much Should You Pay on Your Credit Card?
+How Much Should You Pay on a Credit Card Each Month?

 There is no single “correct” payment amount.
-The right number depends on what kind of repayment path you want to create.
+The right number depends on what kind of repayment plan you want to create.

 Your monthly payment quietly controls how your debt behaves over time.